Are Electricity Rates Going Up in 2019?

 Even though wholesale electricity prices are low, rates are expected to increase slightly for residential end-users.
 The EIA is estimating that the annual growth in residential electricity prices will be 1.2% in 2019.
 At about the halfway point (May 2019) the average rate had risen 1.3% year-over-year.

-One of the main reasons rates have remained relatively stable and increased slightly is demand for power.
+One of the main reasons rates have remained relatively stable and increased slightly is a demand for power.
 Electricity demand is just as high as ever.
 The global demand rose 4% last year and is expected to keep going up.
 In August of this year, Texas set new peak demand records due to sustained high temperatures.
 ERCOT officials told Houston Public Media that if the trend continued it could increase the cost for consumers.

 The Cost of Renewable Energy Production is Down, But the Prices Are Up